jeremykenedy/laravel_frozennode_cms/readme.md

 Enter your database connection settings in the /app/config/database.php file.

-Edit file permissions as needed with "chmod 755 <project folder>" (You may need to run as sudo).
+Edit file permissions as needed with "chmod 755 -R <project folder>" (You may need to run as sudo or as 777 during install).

 Run "composer install" from the projects root folder from terminal (You may need to run as sudo).

+* Note: If you do not have composer installed, [MAC with MAMP](http://webdevtuts.co.uk/install-composer-mac-mamp/) or [LAMP](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-your-vps-running-ubuntu)

 For Development run "php artisan serve" (You may need to run as sudo) to envoke.